Michele Knotz

 Michele Knotz is an American voice actress who works for New York City-based studios, including TAJ Productions, Headline Sound, and Central Park Media.

 Career

-Born in New Jersey', Knotz attended Marywood University in Scranton, Pennsylvania.
+Born in New Jersey, Knotz attended Marywood University in Scranton, Pennsylvania.

 In 2003, she won the Anime Idol voice acting contest held at the now-defunct Big Apple Anime Fest convention in New York City.
 She debuted in the role of Hajime Yagi in The World of Narue.
-In 2006, she was cast as the voices of Misty, May, Nurse Joy and Team Rocket's Jessie in the Pokémon anime series, until 2025.
+In 2006, she was cast as the voices of Misty, May, Nurse Joy and Team Rocket's Jessie in the Pokémon anime series.